howard-university-web-services/howard_paragraphs/modules/hp_button_link/README.md

-# idfive Paragraphs Button/Link
+# Howard Paragraphs Button/Link

-Paragraphs integration of buttons/Links for use in idfive client projects:
+Paragraphs integration of buttons/Links for use in Howard projects:

 This module contains markup only (no js or css), those should be provided in the client theme, loaded via the idfive Component Library: